eastskykang/eastskykang.github.io/_posts/2025-07-02-learning-steerable-imitation-controllers.md

 # Abstract

-This paper presents a control framework for legged robots that leverages unstructured real-world animal motion data to generate animal-like and user-steerable behaviors.
-Our framework learns to follow velocity commands while reproducing the diverse gait patterns in the original dataset.
-To begin with, animal motion data is transformed into a robot-compatible database using constrained inverse kinematics and model predictive control, bridging the morphological and physical gap between the animal and the robot.
-Subsequently, a variational autoencoder-based motion synthesis module captures the diverse locomotion patterns in the motion database and generates smooth transitions between them in response to velocity commands.
-The resulting kinematic motions serve as references for a reinforcement learning-based feedback controller deployed on physical robots.
-We show that this approach enables a quadruped robot to adaptively switch gaits and accurately track user velocity commands while maintaining the stylistic coherence of the motion data.
-Additionally, we provide component-wise evaluations to analyze the system's behavior in depth and demonstrate the efficacy of our method for more accurate and reliable motion imitation.
+We present an imitation learning framework that extracts distinctive legged locomotion behaviors and transitions between them from unlabeled real-world motion data.
+By automatically discovering behavioral modes and mapping user steering commands to them, the framework enables user-steerable and stylistically consistent motion imitation.
+Our approach first bridges the morphological and physical gap between the motion source and the robot by transforming raw data into a physically consistent, robot-compatible dataset using a kino-dynamic motion retargeting strategy.
+This data is used to train a steerable motion synthesis module that generates stylistic, multi-modal kinematic targets from high-level user commands.
+These targets serve as a reference for a reinforcement learning controller, which reliably executes them on the robot hardware.
+In our experiments, a controller trained on dog motion data demonstrated distinctive quadrupedal gait patterns and emergent gait transitions in response to varying velocity commands.
+These behaviors were achieved without manual labeling, predefined mode counts, or explicit switching rules, maintaining the stylistic coherence of the data.

 **Open access: [[ArXiv](https://arxiv.org/abs/2507.00677)]**